diegomvh/angular-odata/README.md

 ### Advanced usage: Create Custom Services

-In this mode, services are created using custom definitions and corresponding settings
+In this mode, services are created using custom definitions and corresponding configuration

-1) The entity and config
+1) The entity with configuration

 ```typescript
 import { PersonGender } from './persongender.enum';